HenSch90/SiD/Modul_A (Grundprogramm).md

 ka4: (it5-it6): 3.
 Geschwisterteil:

-vc1: SHOW q1 AND ka1 AND it1-it2 IF dsibo = 1
+vc1: SHOW q1 AND ka1 AND it1-it2 IF dsibanz = 1

-vc2: SHOW q2 AND ka2-ka3 AND it1-it4 IF dsibo = 2
+vc2: SHOW q2 AND ka2-ka3 AND it1-it4 IF dsibanz = 2

-vc2: SHOW q2 AND ka2-ka4 AND it1-it6 IF dsibo = 3
+vc2: SHOW q2 AND ka2-ka4 AND it1-it6 IF dsibanz = 3

-vc3: SHOW q2 AND is AND ka2-ka4 AND it1-it6 IF dsibo > 3
+vc3: SHOW q2 AND is AND ka2-ka4 AND it1-it6 IF dsibanz > 3

 av: